 Riverside Clay Tennis Association

-Riverside Park, a five-acre area featuring the historic public clay tennis courts at 95th Street in the Park, which are operated by the Riverside Clay Tennis Association (“RCTA”) had a severe lack of appropriate infrastructure and public amenities (e.g., restrooms).
+Riverside Park, a five-acre area on Manhattan’s west side featuring the historic public clay tennis courts at 95th Street, had a severe lack of appropriate infrastructure and public amenities (e.g., restrooms).

-This significant investment in the project helped launch a major private capital campaign and provides the funding necessary to complete all architectural drawings and pre-construction work.
+This significant investment in the project helped launch a major private capital campaign and provided the funding necessary to complete all architectural drawings and pre-construction work.